hafsa-akbar/sproj/README.md

 ### Tech Stack
 - **Backend**: ASP.NET – for building a scalable and secure backend architecture.
-- **Frontend**: Swevel – for creating a responsive and user-friendly interface.
+- **Frontend**: Svelte – for creating a responsive and user-friendly interface.